Iran marks anniversary of 1979 takeover of US Embassy

 Gathered Iranians waved flags and raised portraits of Gen. Qassem Soleimani, the powerful commander killed in early January 2020 in an American drone strike in Baghdad ordered by Trump.

-A large American flag was spread on the street so protesters could stomp on it.
+A large American flag was spread on the street, forcing those marching to walk over it.

 The commemoration marks the dramatic day when hard-line Iranian student demonstrators overran guards and pushed into the embassy compound on Nov.
 4, 1979, enraged that President Jimmy Carter had allowed Iran’s exiled and fatally ill Shah Mohammad Reza Pahlavi to receive cancer treatment in the United States.